 Hematoma After Breast Lift And Augmentation

-- Try not to worry.
-Only about one in 200 people develop the problem after surgery.
+Try not to worry.
+Approximately one in 200 patients experiences the issue following surgery.

 The Connection Between Hematomas and Breast Augmentation